 I still live in Los Angeles and people call me Mother Lady Boy now.
 Sounds more fabulous than Mother Ricky or Kuya Boy, ‘di ba?
 And so what chocnut if people think that I would change into a baklang manananggal once a month, or that I don’t eat chicken because I use it for orasyons, or that if you were a man and I smelled your sweat you would be my instant-ulam, or that I’m mistaken for the multong bakla when I wear too much funda?

 I’m running our copra/palay/corn/chicken kingdom now and would help almost everybody and almost never really hurt anybody.
 Daddy will soon be the fighting-cocks king of all the senior citizen machos in our city.
 He doesn’t talk to the macho senior citizens about me, of course.
 Mommy dearest is still praying 200 Hail Marys everyday and still hopes that I would marry and give her grandchildren someday.
 Still a denial queen, my mudra dearest.

 I’m still single and available, and the konsentedora-pakialamera-chikadora chickens are encouraging me to get into the dating program, sister, with matching cluck, cluck, cluck.
 I still dream of joining beauty contests, but this time I want to be Miss Gay Universe:

 Mabuhay!
 My name is Lady Boy and I’m from Los Angeles Iriga Cityyyyyy!

 And for my talent, I’ll show you my aswang poweeeeeers!

-Winner, ‘di ba?More stories like this by topic: Asia, Authors of color, Bakla (Filipino/a Gay/Trans), Characters of color, Filipino/a authors, Philippines, South Asian science fiction, Women authors
+Winner, ‘di ba?More stories like this by topic: Asia, Authors of color, Bakla (Filipino/a Gay/Trans), Characters of color, Filipino/a authors, Philippines, South Asian speculative fiction, Women authors